nektos/act/README.md

 Run your [GitHub Actions](https://developer.github.com/actions/) locally!
 Why would you want to do this?
 Two reasons:

-* **Fast Feedback** - Rather than having to commit/push every time you want test out the changes you are making to your `.github/workflows/` files (or for any changes to embedded GitHub actions), you can use `act` to run the actions locally.
+* **Fast Feedback** - Rather than having to commit/push every time you want to test out the changes you are making to your `.github/workflows/` files (or for any changes to embedded GitHub actions), you can use `act` to run the actions locally.
 The [environment variables](https://help.github.com/en/actions/configuring-and-managing-workflows/using-environment-variables#default-environment-variables) and [filesystem](https://help.github.com/en/actions/reference/virtual-environments-for-github-hosted-runners#filesystems-on-github-hosted-runners) are all configured to match what GitHub provides.
 * **Local Task Runner** - I love [make](https://en.wikipedia.org/wiki/Make_(software)).
 However, I also hate repeating myself.
 With `act`, you can use the GitHub Actions defined in your `.github/workflows/` to replace your `Makefile`!

 # How Does It Work?